-Platforms can request two different levels of permission when connecting with Stripe accounts:
+Starting in July 2021, Platforms can request only one type of permission when connecting to your Stripe accounts:

-This level is often used by services like Baremetrics or Intercom to provide you with deeper views and insights into your Stripe data.
+Extensions like Baremetrics or Intercom may use read only to provide you with deeper views and insights into your Stripe data.
 They cannot create charges on your behalf.

 View all of your customers, subscriptions, charges, and payouts